hafakoa/contrastive/README.md

 ## 🧠 Key Features

-\- Automated extraction of vocal biomarkers :
+\- Automated extraction of vocal biomarkers:
-    * Atypical Prosody,
+  - Atypical Prosody
-    * Vocal Instability (increased frequency instability "jitter" and amplitude instability "shimmer")
+  - Vocal Instability (increased frequency instability "jitter" and amplitude instability "shimmer")
-    * Abnormal Resonance and Timbre: Deviations in formant frequencies and spectral energy distribution
+  - Abnormal Resonance and Timbre: Deviations in formant frequencies and spectral energy distribution

-\- Multimodal contrastive learning (time + frequency)
+\- Multimodal contrastive learning (time + frequency) by using two encoder-transformers and supervised contrastive loss (SupCon)

-\- Robust to heterogeneous datasets (Dutch + ReCANVo + UClass)
+\- Robust to heterogeneous datasets (Dutch + ReCANVo + UClass) by using:
+  - Intra-Subject Bias Mitigation: Implemented a custom batch sampler at the DataLoader level to balance participant contributions, preventing individuals with highly frequent segments from dominating the training batch.
+  - Inter-Cohort Bias Reduction (Domain Adaptation): Integrated a Gradient Reversal Layer (GRL) to encourage the model to extract domain-invariant representations across the TalkBank, ReCANVo, and UCLASS datasets.
+This shifts the model's focus away from dataset-specific artifacts and onto core vocal biomarkers associated with autism.

 \- Works on verbal and non-verbal vocalizations

+\- Cross-Validation, we use **StratifiedGroupKFold** to ensure robust model evaluation.
+This approach:
+- Prevents data leakage by keeping all samples from the same participant within a single fold.
+- Preserves the ASD/Non-ASD class distribution across folds.
+- Provides reliable and unbiased performance estimates through strict subject-level separation.